Upgrade Firewall Threat Defense

 What to do next

-• (Optional) Clear the wizard by clicking Clear Upgrade Information.
+• (Optional) Clear the wizard by clicking Clear upgrade information.
 Until you do this, the page continues to display details about the upgrade you just performed.
 After you clear the wizard, use the Upgrade tab on the Device Management page to see last-upgrade information, and the Advanced Deploy screens to see configuration changes.

 • Back up again: Backups

-Upgrade Threat Defense in Unattended Mode
+Upgrade Firewall Threat Defense in Unattended Mode

 To...